DIYbioGroningen/Makercourse/CourseSetup.md

 ## Course goal

-To bring more advanced biology expriments within reach of everybody.
+To bring more advanced biology experiments within reach of everybody.

 To reach this goal, we need to:
  * talk about diverse topics in biology